zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     `$ nano compute.tf`

     Go to the ssh_authorized_keys variable and change the default path to yours.
+The ssh key will be added to the your Oracle Cloud Developer instance and will allow you to use it's pair to ssh into the instance.
 Press ctrl + o to save, then press enter.
 Next, ctrl + x to exit.

     ![](images/050/060.png)